-Larry Fessenden talks to Macabre Daily at the premier of his werewolf opus, "Blackout!"
+Larry Fessenden talks to Macabre Daily at the premiere of his werewolf opus, "Blackout!"

 Just me and Larry Fessenden, talking beer.